Death Bed (Coffee for Your Head): Composition

 Columbia's British subsidiary Sony Music UK described it as a lo-fi hip hop single, while Aliya Chaudhry from Consequence deemed it as an emo rap song.

 Music video

 The video performance was officially uploaded to Powfu's YouTube channel on April 1, 2020.
 As of April 21, 2025, it has accumulated more than 769 million views, becoming Powfu's most viewed video.

-The video shows Powfu portraying a man monolouging his life as he is sitting on his bed in a forest with intervening clips of him and his love interest.
+The video shows Powfu portraying a man monologuing his life as he is sitting on his bed in a forest with intervening clips of him and his love interest.
 Powfu's love interest is portrayed by his wife.

 In October 2024, by popular demand, Powfu released "death bed, pt.
 2".